-Morocco gets respectable marks for safety in the various travel-safety indices, though the U.S. State Department gives the country a level-4 – do not travel – rating because of COVID and the threat of terrorism.
+Morocco gets respectable marks for safety in the various travel-safety indices, though the U.S. State Department gives the country a level-2 – exercise increased caution – rating because of COVID and the threat of terrorism.

 Morocco can be especially challenging for women.
 Women should expect hissing and cat-calling when walking around cities and should travel with companions whenever possible – no matter where or when they travel.

 Women should exercise extra caution when in public spaces, including nightclubs or other social establishments.